 The Operating System

-Five steps.
+Six proven frameworks.
 Two cycles.
-One system that replaces guesswork with data.
+One system that replaces guesswork with predictable revenue.

-Ruthless clarity on why your business exists, who you serve, and what you offer — framed as the problem you solve, not the features you ship.
+W3 is the framework to figure out your true ideal client profile (ICP).
+Ruthless clarity on why your business exists, who you serve, and what you offer, framed as the problem you solve, not the features you ship.

 Why